-Condoms and the Pill are typically the first two types of contraceptives we learn about when we're awkwardly sitting in a sex ed class as a teen.
+Condoms and the pill are typically the first 2 types of contraceptives we learn about when we're awkwardly sitting in a sex ed class as a teen.

 But with 13 different options (and counting) on our contraceptive menu, decision fatigue can consume us.

 A word of warning: We won't lie, this is a big ass guide.
-But it's comprehensive and you can skip to the contraception options you want some more details on.
+But it's comprehensive and you can use the menu on the left to skip to the contraception options you want more details on.

 The truth is: this is a decision that will take some time to consider, as it really depends on what you’re after.
-Each of them work in different ways, some require surgery and they can have different effects on your body.
+Each of these options works in different ways, some require surgery, and they can all have different effects on your body.

 Let's have a top-level look at each of them and take a deeper dive later.